The radial acceleration relation in a $\Lambda$CDM universe: Results from mocks

 \subsection{Sensitivity to baryonic content}

 We next investigate the sensitivity of the RAR to the baryonic content of galaxies.
 We focus here on the presence/absence of an \Hi\ disk, and on the relative contribution of the expelled gas (`egas') component, which is a proxy for the circum-galactic medium.
-Observations suggest that galaxies with different morphologies obey the same RAR in the low- and high-acceleration regimes \citep{lmsp17,cbsg19}, which makes it interesting to ask how our mock galaxies fare in comparison.
-On the other hand, galaxies with different `egas' fractions may be expected to behave quite differently in the halo outskirts and consequently in the ultra-low-acceleration regime of the RAR.
+Galaxies with different `egas' fractions may be expected to behave quite differently in the halo outskirts and consequently in the ultra-low-acceleration regime of the RAR.

 The \emph{top panel} of figure~\ref{fig:rar-coldgas} shows the RAR of mock `bulge-dominated' galaxies without \Hi\ disks, while the \emph{bottom panel} shows the RAR of gas-rich, disk-dominated `spiral' galaxies.
 We see that bulge-dominated galaxies span a wider range of \abary\ values than the spirals do.
 In the low-acceleration regime of overlap between the two samples, the median RAR for the two samples is indeed very similar, consistent with the observations quoted above.
 The scatter around the median is somewhat smaller for spirals ($\sigma_{\log[\atot]}\sim0.06$ dex) than for bulge-dominated galaxies ($\sim0.075$ dex).
 Interestingly, the break from the MOND-inspired relations at ultra-low accelerations is restricted to the bulge-dominated systems.
 We discuss this further below.